Carol Thurston: As Emma Clanton

 Thurston also was cast in different roles in four earlier episodes of The Life and Legend of Wyatt Earp before she landed the continuing role as Emma Clanton.
 In one of those episodes, "Old Jake" (April 9, 1957), Thurston played Mrs. Cafferty, the distraught wife of a soldier who in the episode is killed by a buffalo hunter.

 Other than The Life and Legend of Wyatt Earp, her last television role was as Jenny Larson in the episode "Murder Plays it Cool" in the syndicated legal drama series, Lock-Up, starring Macdonald Carey.
-Thurston never acted again after the role of Smithy's wife in the 1963 Audie Murphy western film, Showdown.
+Thurston never acted again after the role of Smithy's wife in the 1963 Audie Murphy Western film, Showdown.

 Personal life

 Thurston was married three times.
 She had a daughter, Amanda Lycklyn, with her first husband, David S. Thayer.
 Five years her senior, Thayer was a commercial pilot and a former lieutenant colonel in the United States Air Force.
 He played football at the University of Texas at Austin, Texas.
 The couple married in 1947 in Yuma, Arizona, and divorced two years later.
 Early in 1954, Thayer crashed a converted bomber owned by the Fullerton Oil Company into a residential district in Burbank, California.
 Though Thayer escaped with bruises, cuts, and shock, a man asleep in an apartment largely destroyed by flames suffered critical burns.
-Thayer thereafter became an oil operator and died in his native Houston in 1965 at the age of forty-seven.
+Thayer thereafter became an oil operator and died in his native Houston in 1965 at the age of 47.

 In 1950, Thurston and actor Ross Elliott became engaged to marry on November 23.
 That date came and went, however, without incident; less than three weeks later, the wedding was called off.
-In July 1956, Thurston embarked on her second marriage; this time, to television actor John Russo (known variously as John Duke, Barry Russo, J.D.
+In July 1956, Thurston embarked on her second marriage; this time to television actor John Russo (known variously as John Duke, Barry Russo, J.D.
 Russo, and John Duke Russo).
 By 1959, the two had become estranged, and by February of that year, Thurston was dating actor Jay Douglas.
-By January 1960, although neither of them had initiated divorce proceedings, each spouse was otherwise engaged – Russo with actress Dolores Michaels and Thurston, with screenwriter Robert Creighton Williams.
-Eventually, the divorce was finalized, and, on February 7, 1962, Thurston and Williams were wed.
-So they would remain until Thurston's death at the age of forty-nine, on New Year's Eve 1969.
+By January 1960, although neither of them had initiated divorce proceedings, each spouse was otherwise engaged – Russo with actress Dolores Michaels and Thurston with screenwriter Robert Creighton Williams.
+Eventually, the divorce was finalized, and on February 7, 1962, Thurston and Williams were wed.
+They remained so until Thurston's death at the age of 49, on New Year's Eve 1969.
 In the years since her death, the prevailing rumor was that Thurston committed suicide.
 However, her daughter, Amanda Thayer, has disputed this, insisting that she witnessed her mother in a Los Angeles hospital after she succumbed to heart failure and spent her last hours in a coma.